NohaAhmad/Machine-Learning/README.md

 # Machine-Learning
-Using different feature extraction methods to classify MNIST dataset by applying different algorithms and comparing the results.
+Using different feature extraction methods to classify MNIST dataset by applying different machine learning algorithms and comparing the results.